Industry Insights

 2. Analyze patterns using AI-powered tools that surface actionable insights

-4. Communicate improvements back to patients so they know their voice matters
+4. Communicate improvements back to clients so they know their voice matters

 5. Measure impact through performance analytics and repeat

-One of the most powerful yet underutilized strategies is telling patients what you changed based on their feedback.
-When a practice adds evening hours because feedback showed scheduling was a barrier, communicating that decision back to patients creates a sense of ownership and partnership.
+One of the most powerful yet underutilized strategies is telling clients what you changed based on their feedback.
+When a practice adds evening hours because feedback showed scheduling was a barrier, communicating that decision back to clients creates a sense of ownership and partnership.

 Practices that implement visible feedback-response cycles report: